-- The slides must be sent to the committee at least one week in advance of the meeting.
+- The slides must be sent to the committee at least 48 hours in advance of the meeting.

 - Meetings will be scheduled at the student’s direction and be organized by the research supervisor’s administrative assistant.
-The research supervisor and the thesis committee chair must participate in-person.
-Other committee members may participate by teleconference.
+These meetings are intended to be in-person, but teleconference can be used in special circumstances.

 During the meeting: The meeting will follow the format below.